gleuch/website/README.md

 ### Copyright & Open-source Use

 Designed and created by [Greg Leuch][gleuch] ([@gleuch][twitter]).
-(C) 2014 Greg Leuch.
+© 2014 Greg Leuch.
 All rights reserved.

 Code is available open-source for educational use only, design and front-end code not available for any use or redistribution.